NGIS72/OpenGlobe.Avalonia/README.md

 - Terrain shading using procedural techniques.
 - Whole-world terrain and imagery rendering on an accurate WGS84 globe using geometry clipmapping.

-The code (and the book) draw from the authors' real-world experience working on [STK](http://www.agi.com), one of the earliest commercial virtual globes.
-Since it is intended as a learning aid, the code is written in a style that we hope is easy to understand and follow, especially when accompanied by the book.

-For information on getting up and running with the code on both Windows and Linux, see the instructions [here](http://www.virtualglobebook.com/code.html).